PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-13 10:13:24
+Last updated: 2024-04-13 10:13:59
-Random Quote: Bronn was no knight, that was true.
-Bronn was a battle - hardened killer.
+Random Quote: Things never work out the way you imagine they will. - Lucien